By Owais AliReviewed by Frances BriggsUpdated on Sep 11 2025

 China has been using them in hybrid buses since 2006, reducing the reliance on lithium-ion batteries, making vehicles lighter and extending their range by up to 40 %.
 Toyota and Peugeot have also integrated supercapacitors to enhance the performance of their concept cars.

-However, supercapacitors’ lower energy density still necessitates batteries to enable adequate driving range.
+However, supercapacitors’ lower energy density still necessitates batteries to enable an adequate driving range.
 Therefore, engineers must balance tradeoffs between supercapacitors and batteries to optimize for acceleration, lifespan, range, and other factors.

 Supercapacitors vs. Batteries: Renewable Energy